platformengineerid/aiven-devportal/docs/platform/howto/manage-backup-to-another-region.rst

 Prerequisites
 -------------

-You have at least one Aiven service with BTAR enabled.
+You have at least one :doc:`Aiven service with BTAR enabled </docs/platform/howto/enable-backup-to-another-region>`.

 Monitor a service with BTAR
 ---------------------------